-Positive Peace is also associated with many other social characteristics that are considered desirable, including stronger economic outcomes, higher resilience, better measures of wellbeing, higher levels of inclusiveness and more sustainable environmental performance.
+Positive Peace is also associated with many other social characteristics that are considered desirable, including:

 The Positive Peace Academy gives participants a chance to join those working and researching in the dynamic field of peace and conflict studies.

-Academy participants will learn about the concept of Positive Peace and the framework used to implement its eight pillars.
+Academy participants will learn about the concept of Positive Peace and the framework’s eight pillars.

 Sign-up for the free Positive Peace Academy.

 The IEP Ambassador Programme provides knowledge and resources to individuals interested in fostering peace in their communities.
-The programme attracts seasoned peacebuilders as well as people who are new to the field.
+The programme attracts seasoned peacebuilders as well as those new to the field.

-Through a series of webinars, participants receive an in-depth understanding of IEP’s research and methodology, guidance on how to communicate peace research, and how to activate IEP’s Positive Peace framework — an evidence-based model for sustainable, societal development that emphasises factors that create thriving societies.
-IEP provides its data and research, which is often adapted by ambassadors who draw on their varied regional, cultural and professional interests.
+Through a series of webinars, participants receive an in-depth understanding of IEP’s research and methodology.
+The Academy also guides students on communicating peace research and activating IEP’s Positive Peace framework.

+The positive peace framework is an evidence-based model.
+Peacebuilders use the framework to develop sustainable societal change.
+IEP provides its data and research, which is often adapted by ambassadors when applied to various regional and professional interests.

-Are you interested in becoming an ambassador for peace in 2021?
-Sign up to express your interest in the program here.
+Are you interested in becoming an ambassador for peace?
+Sign up to express your interest in the program.

-For more information about how we partner with organisations to help them undertake Positive Peace workshops, see our implementation guide here.
+Do you want to learn more about how we partner with organisations to help them undertake Positive Peace workshops?
+Download and read our Positive Peace Implementation Guide.